SpaceX launches private-sector lunar lander on trail-blazing flight to the moon

 Lighting up the deep overnight sky, a Falcon 9 rocket thundered away from Florida early Thursday, boosting a commercially built robotic lander on a flight to the moon.
 If successful, it will become the first American spacecraft to reach the lunar surface in more than 50 years.

-It was SpaceX's second flight in less than eight hours, following launch of six U.S. Space Force missile detection and tracking satellites earlier in the day, and the third launch to orbit worldwide counting a Russian space station cargo ship that took off from Kazakhstan.
+It was SpaceX's second flight in less than eight hours, following the launch of six U.S. Space Force missile detection and tracking satellites Wednesday evening.
+In addition, a Russian space station cargo ship took off from Kazakhstan late Wednesday EST.

-Launch of another Falcon 9 carrying a batch of 22 Starlinks, this one at Vandenberg Space Force Base in California, was called off without explanation.
+A launch scheduled for Wednesday of another Falcon 9, carrying a batch of 22 Starlinks from Vandenberg Space Force Base in California was called off without explanation.

 But the Florida moonshot brought a busy day in space to a spectacular conclusion with a picture-perfect liftoff at 1:05 a.m.
 EST Thursday, five weeks after another commercial lander built by Pittsburg-based Astrobotic suffered a mission-ending malfunction.